 Adjacent to the antenatal ward, the new three-bed unit will be purpose-built to offer a therapeutic and healing environment staffed by a skilled, multidisciplinary team.

 The Paediatric High Care Ward works nearly complete!

 In November 2019, the Paediatric High Care ward relocated temporarily to Block F, Level 1 which is the Paediatric Surgical Ward to minimise the disruption to services while the refurbishment work is carried out.

 The Paediatric High Care Ward works involve structural changes to improve the line of sight from clinicians to patients.

 Works include redesign of the patient bedrooms to provide more glassed walls for improved observation of bed spaces.
 The project is also increasing High Care (monitoring) to all patients admitted to the ward.

 Overview of the Centenary Project for Women and Children

-The Centenary Hospital for Women and Children is now seven years old and since the opening in 2012, has helped thousands of babies to start their lives and cared for thousands of children and women over that time.
+The Centenary Hospital for Women and Children is now eight years old and since the opening in 2012, has helped thousands of babies as they’ve started their lives and cared for thousands of children and women over that time.
 This CHWC Expansion Project provides more than $50 million to ensure we can continue to meet the projected service demands of the ACT and Southern NSW over future years which we know will increase commensurate with our growing population.

 This is such an exciting project for Canberra and the Region

 We now have a perfect opportunity to expand our services and take the time to review our operational and clinical outcomes to do things even better.
 The expansion project allows us to look at our models of care and review them, expand the range of the services that we currently have and embed a culture of teaching, training and research into the delivery of clinical services.